logerions/KonvValut/README.md

 Created with Git Bash and Intelej IDEA (JDK17)

+The repository was created on GitHub and copied to local computer.

 All code in this project is written on Java in Intellej IDEA (in 2022 how i remember) At start we see a src which is the main folder of the project inside which the class Main.java Also u can see file ".gitignore" which was created automatically, but i replaced .vscode on .idea to remove this unnecessary folder